Motorcycle Accident Lawyers in Chicago, IL

 If you believe that you are partially responsible for your motorcycle crash, you may still have a chance to get reimbursed.
 Illinois law follows the concept of comparative negligence, which means that the court looks into how much each party contributed to the accident.
 Your compensation may be reduced according to how much your fault was.
 For example, if the court finds that you were 20 percent at-fault, your compensation will be reduced by 20 percent.

 Despite this, it is crucial for you to avoid taking blame right after the accident.
 It’s best not to jump to conclusions – proper investigation may later find that someone else was largely or wholly responsible for your injuries.

 More importantly, avoid speaking to insurance adjusters and representatives, as they could use your statements to undermine your claim.
 Even saying “I’m sorry” could be taken as an admission of your fault.
 Instead, contact a lawyer right away to speak for you.
-Your attorney will also help you get to the bottom of your case and protect your best interests.
+Your Chicago motorcycle accident lawyer will also help you get to the bottom of your case and protect your best interests.

 Ensuring A Successful Claim: What To Do After A Motorcycle Accident

 In the aftermath of a crash, you likely feel confused and unsure of what to do.
 But right after the incident, even at the scene itself, factors will crop up that can make or break your compensation claim later on.
 Remember these four things to do right after your motorcycle crash: